-In this course, our research field is the hydrosphere, with a focus on the oceans but also including lakes and rivers and other fresh water areas.
-We also look at everything in them, from plankton to algae, crustaceans, shellfish, fish, and marine mammals.
-We aim to understand the workings of these diverse life forms at the genetic, cellular, individual, community, and ecosystem levels.
-The methods we use include genetic analysis, physiological ecological analysis, collective analysis, behavioral analysis, and using marine observation technologies, including Information and Communication Technologies (ICTs).
+In this course, our research field is the hydrosphere, focusing on the ocean but also include lakes, rivers, and other fresh water areas.
+We look at various organisms from plankton to algae, crustaceans, shellfish, fish, and marine mammals.
+We aim to understand diverse life forms at the genetic, cellular, individual, community, and ecosystem levels.
+The methods we use include genetic analysis, physiological analysis, ecological analysis, collective analysis, behavioral analysis, and using marine observation technologies, including Information and Communication Technologies (ICTs).
 Moreover, we also carry out research and education on the conservation of marine and freshwater ecosystems and biodiversity, and on methods to sustainably reproduce and effectively utilize marine bioresources such as fish, shellfish, algae and so on.
-We also aim to enrich human life by the stable use of bioresources through the appropriate management of them as a resource, and effective increase and farming methods for them.
+We also aim to enrich human life by the sustainable use of bioresources through appropriate management as well as effective stock enhancement and farming methods.